MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-gremlin-java-app-with-cosmos-db.md

 ---
 title: How to use the Spring Data Gremlin Starter with the Azure Cosmos DB SQL API
-description: Learn how to configure an application created with the Spring Boot Initializer with the Azure Cosmos DB SQL API.
+description: Learn how to configure an application created with the Spring Boot Initializr with the Azure Cosmos DB SQL API.
 services: cosmos-db
 documentationcenter: java
-ms.date: 01/10/2020
+ms.date: 08/03/2020
 ms.service: cosmos-db
 ms.tgt_pltfrm: multiple
 ms.topic: article